isaiah210/ifarith-compiler/discussion.md

 using ir-virtual as a representation?
 You can get the compiler to to compile ir-virtual files like so:

-Ir-virtual and the test made for the code is to take reelativily simple psuedocode that ccan then be translated into assembly/machine code.
+Ir-virtual and the test made for the code is to take relatively simple pseudocode that can then be translated into assembly/machine code.
 Since ir-virtual can compile into x86.
-This can lead to creating code with minial changes to initial code.
-This is an esay way of generating x86 code with out the hassle of of learning athe complexity of assembly.
+This can lead to creating code with minimal changes to initial code.
+This is an easy way of generating x86 code without the hassle of learning a the complexity of assembly.
 It also helps you with debugging from a higher level rather than straight into the grit.
-Some cons I can see is lacking the understanding of what is totally going on in the assembly langauge.
-It looks way more complicated then the psuedo code itself and it is easy to get lost while looking at the translation.
-Also with translation there may even be mistakes when translation occurs and breaks the system

-racket compiler.rkt -v test-programs/sum1.irv
+Some cons I can see is lacking the understanding of what is totally going on in the assembly language.
+It looks way more complicated than the pseudo code itself and it is easy to get lost while looking at the translation.
+Also, with translation there may even be mistakes when translation occurs and breaks the system. racket compiler.rkt -v test-programs/sum1.irv

 (Also pass in -m for Mac)